jejacobs23/osteo/README.md

 **Step 31) Identify aberrant pathways via the Reactome API:**  The Python program, Reactome_API_by_VEP-consequences.py, is used to take the genes that have been identified as mutated by Mutect2 and are associated with the consequences listed in Step 29 and input them into Reactome via the Reactome API.

-**Step 32) Compile Reactome results across all samples:** The Python program, Analyze_Reactome_Results_by_VEP-consequences, is used to compile all the "results.cvs" files from the Reactome analysis and create an output file with the Reaction ID's and how many samples had aborations associated with that particular pathway.
+**Step 32) Compile Reactome results across all samples:** The Python program, Analyze_Reactome_Results_by_VEP-consequences, is used to compile all the "results.cvs" files from the Reactome analysis and create an output file with the Reaction ID's and how many samples had aberrations associated with that particular pathway.

 **Step 33) Find pathways that adequately separate samples with and without aberrations:** The Python program, Pathway_Separation_Analysis.py, is used to identify aberrant Reactome pathways the meet the requirements for number of samples with and without aberrations.
-A summary file is outputed.
+A summary file is outputted.

 **Step 34) Use time-to-event data to create a survival dataframe for each Reactome pathway ID:** The Python program, Make_DFs.py, is used to take pathway IDs as an input and create data frames that R can use to produce a Kaplan-Meier curves.
 This program requires survival information for the subjects being analyzed.

 **Step 35) Determine the level of significance of the relationship between each Reactome pathway and Overall Survival:** The R program, survdif.R, is used to compile a list of all the identified Reactome pathways and determine the level of significance each pathway has in regards to it's association with Overall Survival.
-The p-values are used to calculate the false disocvery rate (FDR) in order to account for multiple hypotheses testing.
+The p-values are used to calculate the false discovery rate (FDR) in order to account for multiple hypotheses testing.

 **Step 36) Compile a list of Reactome pathways that are significantly associated with Overall Survival:** The Python program, Make_sig_pathways_summary_file_by_VEP-consequences.py, is used to compile a summary file of pathways that meet the FDR threshold for significant association with Overall Survival.